EXPEL BLOG

 Cloud turn-offs

-• If a cloud instance is identified as compromised during an incident, we’ll automatically shut down the VM or EC2.
+• If a cloud instance is identified as compromised during an incident, we’ll automatically shut down the VM or EC2 through our automated security remediation workflow.

 • Available for: AWS EC2 turn-off, Azure VM turn-off